 This sort of legislation is fantastic for tenants for obvious reasons.
 Giving them greater security for a longer period of time can really take the stress out of renting.
 It could be particularly beneficial to renting families or pet owners that require a better safety net.

 Potential benefits exist for investors too.
-If a quality tenants is locked into a lease for five years, that is five years of guaranteed cash flow that can be put towards your mortgage or improving your asset.
+If a quality tenants is locked into a lease for five years, that is potentially five years of guaranteed cash flow that can be put towards your mortgage or improving your asset.

 With a high-quality tenant and a long-term lease comes the benefit of no vacancy periods which will also help create stable cash flow.